-A preliminary initial site assessment would also need to be prepared to identify potential hazardous materials within the project area, as well as an asbestos/lead-based paint sampling report to identify any concerns for construction.
+ADOT approved a preliminary initial site assessment was prepared to identify potential hazardous materials within the project area, as well as an asbestos/lead-based paint sampling report to identify any concerns for construction on October 26, 2021, for the construction of the 51st and 43rd Ave Tls.
+A preliminary initial site assessment and asbestos/lead-based paint sampling report would be prepared during the environmental clearance process for the remaining construction phases.